wp-plugins/monitorus-uptime-monitoring/readme.txt

 == Screenshots ==

-1. /assets/dashboard_view.png
+1. Settings page
-2. /assets/monitors_view.png
+2. Uptime  and Page Load monitors on the admin dashboard
-3. /assets/settings_page.png
+3. Uptime  and Page Load widgets on blog main page